-For a network with community structure, its adjacency matrix $A$ is low-rank in nature, so the randomization for low-rank matrix approximation can be readily used to accelerate the SVD of $A$ \citep{halko2011finding,martinsson2016randomized,witten2015randomized}.
+For a network with community structures, its adjacency matrix $A$ is low-rank in nature, so the randomization for low-rank matrix approximation can be readily used to accelerate the SVD of $A$ \citep{halko2011finding,martinsson2016randomized,witten2015randomized}.
 We investigate two specific strategies, namely, the random-projection-based and the random-sampling-based SVD.
-The random projection strategy uses some amounts of randomness to compress the original matrix $A$ into a smaller matrix, whose rows (columns) are linear combinations of the rows (columns) of $A$.
+The random projection strategy compresses the original matrix $A$ into a smaller one, whose rows (columns) are random linear combinations of the rows (columns) of $A$.
 In this way, the dimension of $A$ is largely reduced, and the corresponding SVD is thus sped up.
 As for the random sampling strategy, the starting point is that there exist fast iterative algorithms to compute the partial SVD of a sparse matrix, such as orthogonal iteration and Lanczos iteration \citep{baglama2005augmented,calvetti1994implicitly}, whose time complexity is generally proportional to the number of non-zero elements of $A$.
-Therefore, a good way to accelerating the SVD of $A$ is to first sample the elements of $A$ to obtain a sparser matrix, and then use fast iterative algorithms to compute its SVD.
-As a whole, the spectral co-clustering with the classical SVD therein replaced by the randomized SVD is called the randomized spectral co-clustering.
+Therefore, a good way of accelerating the SVD of $A$ is to first sample the elements of $A$ to obtain a sparser matrix, and then use fast iterative algorithms to compute its SVD.
+As a whole, the spectral co-clustering with the classical SVD therein replaced by the randomized SVD is called the {\it randomized spectral co-clustering}.